isabella232/ios-contact-picker/readme.md

 * Address Book API
 * CocoaPods

-You’ll also want a phone close by for later in the tutorial, when we test our app out.
+You’ll also want a phone close by for testing later in the tutorial.

 At the end of the tutorial, you will have something that looks a bit like this: